 • Simplified Payments – Consolidating multiple loans into a single loan simplifies payments, making it easier to manage debt.
 Borrowers only need to keep track of one debt instead of tracking multiple due dates, payments, and interest rates.

-• Lower Interest Rates – Borrowers are able to secure a lower interest rate, which saves them money over the life of the loan.
+• Lower Interest Rates – Borrowers can secure a lower interest rate, saving them money over the life of the loan.

 • Reduced Monthly Payments – Consolidating loans results in lower monthly payments if borrowers secure a lower interest rate or extend the repayment term.
 It helps ease their financial burden.